jhpyle/docassemble/_docs/development.md

 [GitHub page].

-Most **docassemble** software upgrades can be accomplished by going to "Package Management" from the menu, selecting "Update a package," and clicking the "Update" button next to the package called "docassemble.webapp."
+Most **docassemble** software upgrades can be accomplished by going to "Package Management" from the menu and clicking the "Upgrade" button.

 However, sometimes new versions of the **docassemble** software require an update to the whole system.
 You will see a notification on